Brian Karem: Career

 While covering the Trump presidency, Karem gained attention for his interactions with administration officials.
 On June 27, 2017, Karem confronted then deputy White House Press Secretary Sarah Huckabee Sanders on "inflammatory" comments about the performance of the press while covering President Donald Trump.
 One year later, Karem confronted Sanders again on the Administration's policy of seizing children from their parents at United States border crossings, saying "Come on, Sarah, you're a parent!
 Don't you have any empathy for what these people are going through?
 They have less than you do.
 Sarah, come on, seriously."

 On July 11, 2019, following an event at the White House Rose Garden, Karem called conservative social media representatives in attendance "a group of people eager for demonic possession."
 The remark prompted Sebastian Gorka, a former deputy assistant to President Trump and now a radio talk-show host, to confront Karem, yelling across the lawn: "And you're a journalist, right?"
 Karem replied with what some consider a taunt saying, "Come on over here and talk to me, brother.
 We can go outside and have a long conversation."
 Accusing Karem of issuing a threat, Gorka walked across the lawn yelling, "You're not a journalist!
 You're a punk!" in front of a row of White House media and cameras.

 Following the July 11 incident, the White House Press Office suspended Karem's press pass on August 2, 2019.
 Karem filed a lawsuit in response before U.S. District Court for the District of Columbia, Judge Rudolph Contreras blocked the suspension.
 On June 5, 2020, Judge David S. Tatel of the United States Court of Appeals for the District of Columbia Circuit ruled the White House Press Office wrongly suspended Karem's press pass.

+In 2023, Karem wrote an article for Salon alleging that "MAGA and Christian nationalism" were bigger threats to the United States than Hamas.
+The article was later retitled "Far-right MAGA theocrats: Most dangerous threat to America".